 While our approach share some features with Barrdear and Kumhof (2021), our paper estimates a significantly lower welfare benefit of CBDC.
-Their estimate of a 4% GDP increase is due in large part to the following channel.
+Their estimate of a 3% GDP increase is due in large part to the following channel, absent from our model.
 When issuing CBDC, the central bank buys public debt from private investors.
-This is assumed to decrease the interest rate demanded by investors, which brings savings to the government and general welfare improvements.
-In our context, the steady state interest rate is given and this mechanism is not present.
-Chiu and Davoodalhosseini (2021) consider a general equilibrium model where cash and deposits play different roles for payments.
+In their model this is assumed to result in a lower interest rate on government bonds, which brings savings to the government and general welfare improvements.
+Chiu and Davoodalhosseini (2023) consider a general equilibrium model where cash and deposits play different roles for payments.
 They find that an interest-bearing cash-like CBDC improves welfare because the main impact is the reduction in the opportunity cost of money holdings.
-A similar effect is present in our framework, even though we only consider cash as an extension.
+A similar effect is also present in our framework.

 Since we focus on the steady state, we do not examine the cyclical issues associated with CBDC.
-Using a DSGE model, Burlon et al. (2022) find a positive cyclical impact of CBDC as the increased seigniorage is transferred to households and increases their consumption.
+Using a DSGE model, Burlon et al. (2024) find a positive cyclical impact of CBDC as the increased seigniorage is transferred to households and increases their consumption.
 Piazzesi et al. (2022) consider varying the interest rate on CBDC for monetary policy objectives.

-There are various potential channels through which CBDC could affect bank lending, but there is uncertainty about the sign and the magnitude of this effect.
-We abstract from these channels and an important feature of our model is that the two main functions
+There are various potential channels through which CBDC could affect bank lending,6 but there is uncertainty about the sign and the magnitude of this effect.7 In the baseline model we abstract from these channels and an important feature of our model is that the two main functions of banks, deposit taking and credit provision, do not interact.
+This is because the financial markets provide an alternative source of financing, although at a higher interest rate.8 This reduces bank profits on deposits, but it does not affect the

-&lt;sup>4Empirical evidence for monopolistic competition in the banking sector is provided e.g., by Drechsler, Savov and Schnabl (2017).
+5Empirical evidence for monopolistic competition in the banking sector is provided e.g., by Drechsler, Savov and Schnabl (2017).
 Gerali et al. (2010) introduce monopolistic competitive banks in a DSGE model.
 Kurlat (2019) assumes a finite number of banks with entry.

-&lt;sup>5For example, because of reduced profits as in Burlon et al. (2022); because deposits, but not CBDC, are associated with credit lines, as in Piazzesi and Schneider (2022); or because of an increased cost of wholesale funding, as in Whited et al. (2022).
+6For example, because of reduced profits as in Burlon et al. (2024); because deposits, but not CBDC, are associated with credit lines, as in Piazzesi and Schneider (2022); or because of an increased cost of wholesale funding, as in Whited et al. (2022).

-&lt;sup>6Andolfatto (2021) and Chiu et al. (2022) show that CBDC might increase lending.
-Also, the evidence in the literature is mixed about whether or not an increase in bank competition has adverse consequences on banks' optimal lending choices (see e.g., De Nicolo and Boyd, 2005, for a review of this literature).
+7Andolfatto (2021) and Chiu et al. (2023) show that CBDC might increase lending.
+Also, the evidence in the literature is mixed about whether or not an increase in bank competition has adverse consequences on banks' optimal lending choices (see e.g., De Nicolo and Boyd (2005) for a review of this literature).